Professor of Anthropology

 - Bahamas: Field Archaeology (study abroad)

-Professor Meyers is an archaeologist with field experience that stretches back more than 25 years.
+Professor Meyers is an archaeologist with more than 25 years of field experience.
 His interests include plantation settlements and other cultural landscapes since colonial times.
-He currently works with the government of The Bahamas to investigate heritage sites on Cat Island in the central part of the country.
-Students participate in his projects through the college’s winter term and summer research programs.
-He collaborates with students on professional conference presentations, and an article that he coauthored with anthropology major Megan Adams ’20 was featured in a 2020 issue of Expedition magazine.
-Professor Meyers was named a 2021 Fulbright U.S. Scholar to The Bahamas.
-Fulbright is the flagship international education exchange program sponsored by the U.S. Department of State.
-The award involves a semester of teaching and research at University of The Bahamas, the nation’s premier institution of higher learning.
+He currently oversees an investigation of heritage sites on Cat Island in the central Bahamas.
+Students participate in the project through the College’s Winter Term and summer research programs.
+He has accompanied students to professional conferences, and an article that he coauthored with anthropology major Megan Adams ’20 recently appeared in Expedition magazine.
+As a Fulbright U.S. Scholar in 2021, Professor Meyers undertook a semester of teaching and research collaboration at University of The Bahamas.

 Professor Meyers is a former Chair of the Comparative Cultures Collegium, a multidisciplinary department that oversees programs in the modern languages, Anthropology, Latin American Studies, International Business, and International Studies.

 - 2022 Engraved Ship Iconography in The Bahamas.
 Approaches and Insights from Cat Island.
 Journal of Maritime Archaeology 17:43-69.